We love working with

 And then (and we may have mentioned this), the SEO gains, especially around the “weddings” keyword have been achieved with the structure of the pages and areas of interest.
 Specifically researching and finding out that people search for “wedding photography upcote barn” meant that we focused more on the locations as content silos.
 Clever huh?

 We also built a few bits of geekery to make Ben’s life a little easier.
 If you’ve had a look at the blog then you’ll see there’s a lot of beautiful images there.
-We built an importer so that Ben could add all the images at the click of a button rather than having to add them one by one.
+We built a way that Ben could add all the images to be formatted that he wishes them to be seen.